Tweenwrld/FREE-GENAI-BOOTCAMP-2025/sentence-constructor/claude/Readme.md

 https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/use-xml-tags

 Antropic has quite good prompting responses.
+But the lagging is quite higher compared to other versions.